How To Design Distillation Column

 The next step in the design process is to select the right type of column internals.
 Internals are essential for enhancing mass transfer efficiency and providing structural support to the column.
 Common types of internals include packing and trays.
 The selection should be made on the basis of desired performance, cost effectiveness, and mechanical requirements.

-See also Can Distilled Water Make You Constipated
+See also What's The Purpose Of Distilled Water

 Step 3: Calculate Column Dimensions